coreeng/core-platform-docs/content/app/app-autoscaling.md

 We choose which autoscaling mechanism to use:
 - To handle traffic spikes with a stateless app we should consider using HPA.
-- We choose VPA for stateful long-running homogenous workloads.
+- We choose VPA for stateful long-running homogeneous workloads.

 We prepare [NFT](../p2p/fast-feedback/p2p-nft) scenarios to validate that the application meets the requirements for the load.
 We need to repeatedly run the tests to adjust the resource requests and fine-tune the thresholds to handle the required traffic patterns.